 I do not at all see a limitation on vellum being incorporated into suites and I wouldn’t be surprised to see an abundance of soft and feathery deckled edges take flight.
 The latter would also assume that an emphasis on handmade papers will be a stampeding trend for 2019.

 2019 may even see the rise in a more eco-conscious and locally sourced minded trend.
-Couples are focusing on the use of small shops and local business to feel like they are contributing to the growth of their cities.
-This will mean great things for small businesses who focus in wedding invitations, signage and calligraphy.
+Couples are focusing on the use of small shops and local businesses to feel like they are contributing to the growth of their cities.
+This will mean great things for small businesses who focus on wedding invitations, signage, and calligraphy.